 What is Platinum?

 Platinum is a precious metal that is used in alloyed form to create jewellery – especially rings.
-Despite being more abundant than gold in the earth’s crust, almost 13 times as abundant, it costs more because of the relatively higher cost of mining and extracting platinum from ore.
+Despite being more abundant than gold in the earth’s crust, almost 13 times as abundant, it sometimes costs more than gold because of the relatively higher cost of mining and extracting platinum from ore.
+Currently (late 2020) platinum costs less than gold.
 One tonne of ore must be processed to produce 1 gram of pure platinum.
 Just imagine, a 9 gram platinum wedding ring requires 10 tonnes of ore to be processed (allowing for platinum waste during ring production)!
 More on Platinum Mining & Production.

-All the rings listed on PlatinumWeddingRing.com.au are Platinum 950, meaning a platinum alloy which is 950 parts-per-thousand platinum and 50 parts-per-thousand other precious metals in the platinum family such as Iridium, Osmium, Palladium and Rhodium.
+All the rings listed on PlatinumWeddingRing.com.au are Platinum 950, meaning a platinum alloy which is 950 parts-per-thousand platinum.
+The other 50 parts-per-thousand can be comprised of other precious metals in the platinum family such as Iridium, Palladium and Rhodium, and other metals such as Copper, Cobalt, Gallium.
 In other words the alloy is 95% platinum by weight.
-There are also other alloys of platinum available.
+The particular alloy used will depend on the method of manufacture eg Machining, Casting etc. There are also other alloys of platinum available.

-950 Platinum is a popular alternative to 18k white gold and these days is not much more expensive.
+950 Platinum is a popular alternative to 18k white gold and at the moment (late 2020) a platinum ring generally costs about the same as an 18k white gold ring.
 It has a greater heft, i.e. its specific gravity is higher – by about 30% – so you can feel the weight of a quality ring.
-For example a 8 gram 18k White Gold ring will weigh over 10 grams if made in Platinum 950.
+For example an 10 gram 18k White Gold ring will weigh 13 grams if made in Platinum 950.

 Polished platinum’s luster will change over time developing a softer yet richer look known as patina.
-Some people like this look and never do anything – others like to have their ring re-polished every few years.
-There is never a need to re-rhodium plate platinum as is the case with 18k and 9k white gold.
+Some people like this look and leave their ring as is, – others like to have their ring re-polished every few years.
+There is never a need to re-rhodium plate a platinum ring as you would an 18k and 9k white gold ring.

-When Platinum 950 is polished it looks the same as rhodium plated white gold and sterling silver.
+When Platinum 950 is polished it looks the almost identical to rhodium plated white gold and sterling silver.

 Important Platinum Facts